prek-g/sql-ecommerce-project/README.md

 - Build analytical SQL queries to solve real business problems.

+- **Create visual insights and dashboards in Power BI to communicate key metrics**.

 - Implement a stored procedure to automate order creation and inventory adjustments.

 ## Business-Focused Summary

-- Establish a consistent dataset for accurate reporting.
+- Establish a consistent dataset for accurate reporting and visualization.

 - Analyze category performance, seller activity, customer behavior, and delivery quality.

 - Surface risks such as declining revenue, fulfillment delays, and stock shortages.

-- Deliver SQL-driven solutions that support operational decisions.
+- **Deliver SQL-driven solutions and Power BI dashboards that support operational decisions**.

-An ERD diagram is included to visually represent the database schema and relationships between tables.
+- Include an ERD diagram to visually represent the database schema and table relationships.

 ## **Tasks in this project**